How Inquest Transcription Can Help You Get To The Truth

 The Corporate Manslaughter and Corporate Homicide Act came into being as a result of the Zeebrugge ferry disaster.
 The Act, passed under a Labour Government, replaced the common law offence of corporate manslaughter.
 Those found guilty of corporate manslaughter can face custodial sentences.
 In instances where an organisation, rather than an individual, are found guilty of such an offence, huge fines can be handed down.

 Sentencing guidelines for corporate manslaughter were overhauled in 2016.
 They were altered to ensure a more consistent approach.
 While the Zeebrugge disaster was clear-cut, gross negligence can involve deaths at work, in police custody, in educational establishments and on public transport, to name a few.
 Talk to a solicitor if you are concerned you or your business could be accused of this serious offence.
+This may also be a good time to look into legal transcription services, so that all of your evidence is documented accurately.

 Our Inquest Transcription Services